rhaport/datasync/docs/a-spec/index.md

 Also, short names for options can be supported.

+The application should be distributed as a Debian package for simple installation and de-installation.

 ## Programming language

 As the application is going to be CLI based, bash or Python seem to be a good choice.
 As the majority of functionality will be performed by other tools, the DataSync application should mostly just call other applications with certain parameters or read the information from certain files.
-Parsing the configuration file seems to be most tricky part of the implementation.
+Parsing the configuration file seems to be the most tricky part of the implementation.

-Decision: TBA
+Decision: Bash

 ## Functionality

 ### Configuration

 To simplify the user interface of the application, it would be beneficial to keep all the configuration in a single file.
 This file should be in a well known format like json, toml or ini.

+Proposal: TOML file format is

 ### Synchronization